 - ADDRESSES for the flow's source and destination.
-These comprise the protocol type, the source and destination addresses at various network layers (extracted from the packet), and the number of the interface on which the packet was observed. - First and last TIMES when packets were seen for this flow, i.e. the 'creation' and 'last activity' times for the flow. - COUNTS for 'forward' (source to destination) and 'backward' (destination to source) components (e.g. packets and bytes) of the flow's traffic.
-The specifying of 'source' and 'destination' for flows is discussed in the section on packet matching below. - OTHER attributes, e.g. information computed by the meter.
+These comprise the protocol type, the source and destination addresses at various network layers (extracted from the packet header), and the number of the interface on which the packet was observed. - First and last TIMES when packets were seen for this flow, i.e. the 'creation' and 'last activity' times for the flow. - COUNTS for 'forward' (source to destination) and 'backward' (destination to source) components (e.g. packets and bytes) of the flow's traffic.
+The specifying of 'source' and 'destination' for flows is discussed in the section on packet matching below. - OTHER attributes, e.g. the index of the flow's record in the flow table and the rule set number for the rules which the meter was running while the flow was observed.
+The values of these attributes provide a way of distinguishing flows observed by a meter at different times.